fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 The folder contains exploration on methods to develop an optimal tree to begin the ensemble with.

 - The `SurTree.Rmd` file runs 500 bootstapping simulations to explore performance of ensemble model on optimal survival trees (using STreeD package in python).
-STreeD is developed in python, the `SurTree Implementation.py` calls the function in python.
+STreeD is developed in python (https://github.com/AlgTUDelft/pystreed), the `SurTree Implementation.py` calls the function in python.